shaun-ricketts/Tour-de-France-Top-20-Predictor/README.md

 ## Model Workflow

-- Load and explore data using notebooks
+- Notebooks are ordered 0-8 and should be run in order, starting with 00_Data_Prep (this transforms raw files into a single processed file)
+- 01 is for exploratory data analysis
-- Perform feature engineering
+- 02 - 04 tests different logic for replacing null data, data ranges and feature engineering
-- Train and evaluate models (XGBoost, LightGBM, CatBoost, etc.)
+- 05 trains and evaluates different models (XGBoost, RandomForest, LightGBM, CatBoost, etc.)
+- 06 performs hyperparameter testing for the best model(s)
-- Run and save models to "Models/" directory
+- 07 runs and saves models to "Models/" directory

-You can run the model using the appropriate notebook
+- 08 deploys saved model on new data

 ## Running the Model

-Example of model run shown in notebook "08_Model_Run_2025.ipynb", using the models from the Models folder
+To generate 2025 Tour de France predictions:

+- Run 08_Model_Run_2025.ipynb
+- This will load the trained model and output the predicted top 20

+Alternatively, you can rerun the entire pipeline using the sample data provided.
+Start from 00_Data_Prep.ipynb and proceed through the notebooks in order to train your own model (results will differ due to the reduced dataset).

 ## Limitations and Future Improvements

 ### Limitations

-- **Incomplete dataset**: The dataset is a reduced sample (40%) and does not represent the full rider pool from the original model.
+- Incomplete dataset: The dataset is a reduced sample (40%) and does not represent the full rider pool from the original model.
 This will affect the accuracy of the predictions.
+(Only applies if run using newly created models).
-- **Missing contextual features**: The model does not currently account for a rider's role in the team (team leader, domestique, etc), which will affect each rider's motivation for the overall GC.
-There are many other factors which are difficult to account for in professional cycling, such as the weather, crashes, course terrain (the race changes each year in overall distance, meters of elevation, time-trial kms), etc.
+- Missing contextual features, the model does not currently account for:
+- a rider's role in the team (team leader, domestique, etc), which will affect each rider's motivation for the overall GC.
+- Likelihood of crashes/DNF
+- Illness
+- Team Goal and Tactics
+- Team Strength

 ### Potential Improvements

-- Test adding Weights to WT and PT races, as some races may be stronger predictors to the Tour than others
+- Test adding Weights to WT and PT races, as some races may be stronger predictors to the Tour than others, e.g. Criterium du Dauphine is likely to be a stronger predictor than Tour down Under.
-- Investigate other factors such as team strength, role in the team (e.g. Leader, Domestique, etc.), likelihood of DNFing, kms raced or number of races ridden prior to Tour start
+- Investigate other factors such as team strength, role in the team (e.g. Leader, Domestique, etc.), likelihood of DNFing, kms raced or number of races ridden prior to Tour start.
-- Build a model more specialised model to predict the likelihood of each rider winning
+- Build a model more specialised model to predict the likelihood of each rider winning.
-- Develop a simple UI or dashboard to visualise predictions
+- Develop a simple UI or dashboard to visualise predictions.
+- Investigate other prediction techniques such as Cox proportional hazards model or Bayesian survival model for likelihood of a rider DNFing.

 ## License

 All rights reserved © 2025 Shaun Ricketts.

+This software is provided for **personal, non-commercial use** only.

+You are free to:
+- Download and run the code locally
+- Use the project for learning, experimentation, and analysis

+You may not:
+- Use any part of this code for commercial purposes
-This software is provided for personal, non-commercial viewing purposes only.
-You may not copy, modify, distribute, sublicense, or create derivative works without explicit written permission from the author.
+- Distribute, sublicense, or create derivative works without explicit written permission

-See the LICENSE file for full details.
+See the LICENSE file for full terms.